 Black Art Futures Fund (BAFF) is a collective of emerging philanthropists promoting the elevation and preservation of Black arts & culture.
 They provide grants to small ($750K or less) nonprofit organizations working to enhance the future of Black arts & culture.

-People of Color in Publishing offers a six-month mentorship program providing entry-level publishing professionals with “a personal resource for support, guidance, and encouragement.”
+Networking, mentoring, and resource group for POC in book publishing.
+The group offers a six-month mentorship program providing entry-level publishing professionals with “a personal resource for support, guidance, and encouragement.”

 Virtual Affinity Spaces

 Arts Administrators of Color, an arts service network that focuses on networking and community building through the arts, offers “virtual affinity spaces” for Asian, LGBTQ, and Middle Eastern arts leaders and for arts leaders with disabilities.
 (The organization also offers a mentorship program for entry-level arts administrators of color.)

 Database listing editorial professionals of color.
 Individuals can submit profiles, search the database, and peruse/submit job listings.